FAIR BOOK

 7.

-House plant, most unusual, named
+House plant, variegated

 8.

-House plant, non-flowering (rarely blooms) grown for its foliage - any one not already listed
+House plant, non-flowering (rarely blooms) grown for it's foliage - any one not already listed

 Judge's Choice in Class 7 Prize: $15 gift certificate donated by Vanvugt Greenhouses.